On Distillation of Guided Diffusion Models: Background on diffusion models

 with $N$ the total number of sampling steps.
 The final sample will then be generated using $\hat{\rvx}_{\bm\theta}(\rvz_0)$.

-\textbf{Classifier-free guidance } Classifier-free guidance~\citep{ho2022classifier} is an effective approach shown to significantly improve the sample quality of class-conditioned diffusion models, and has been widely used in large-scale diffusion models including GLIDE~\citep{nichol2021glide}, DALL$\cdot$E 2~\citep{ramesh2022hierarchical} and Imagen~\citep{saharia2022photorealistic}.
+\textbf{Classifier-free guidance } Classifier-free guidance~\cite{ho2022classifier} is an effective approach shown to significantly improve the sample quality of class-conditioned diffusion models, and has been widely used in large-scale diffusion models including GLIDE~\cite{nichol2021glide}, Stable Diffusion~\cite{rombach2022high}, DALL$\cdot$E 2~\cite{ramesh2022hierarchical} and Imagen~\cite{saharia2022photorealistic}.
 Specifically, it introduces a guidance weight parameter $w\in \mathbb{R}^{\ge 0}$ to trade-off between sample quality and diversity.
-To generate a sample, classifier-free guidance evaluates both a conditional diffusion model $\hat{\rvx}_{c, {\bm\theta}}$ and a jointly trained unconditional diffusion model $\hat{\rvx}_{{\bm\theta}}$ at each update step, using $\hat{\rvx}_{{\bm\theta}}^{w}=(1+w)\hat{\rvx}_{c, {\bm\theta}}-w\hat{\rvx}_{{\bm\theta}}$ as the model prediction in \cref{eq:ddim_sampling}.
-As each sampling update requires evaluating two diffusion models, sampling with classifier-free guidance is often expensive~\citep{ho2022classifier}.
+To generate a sample, classifier-free guidance evaluates both a conditional diffusion model $\hat{\rvx}_{c, {\bm\theta}}$, where $c$ is the context (\eg, class label, text prompt) to be conditioned on, and a jointly trained unconditional diffusion model $\hat{\rvx}_{{\bm\theta}}$ at each update step, using $\hat{\rvx}_{{\bm\theta}}^{w}=(1+w)\hat{\rvx}_{c, {\bm\theta}}-w\hat{\rvx}_{{\bm\theta}}$ as the model prediction in \cref{eq:ddim_sampling}.
+As each sampling update requires evaluating two diffusion models, sampling with classifier-free guidance is often expensive~\cite{ho2022classifier}.

-\textbf{Progressive distillation } Our approach is based on \emph{progressive distillation}~\citep{salimans2022progressive}, an effective method for improving the sampling speed of diffusion models by repeated distillation.
-Until now, this method could not be directly applied to distillation of guided models or to samplers other than the deterministic DDIM sampler~\citep{song2020denoising}.
+\textbf{Progressive distillation } Our approach is inspired by \emph{progressive distillation}~\cite{salimans2022progressive}, an effective method for improving the sampling speed of (unguided) diffusion models by repeated distillation.
+Until now, this method could not be directly applied to distilling classifier-free guided models or studied for samplers other than the deterministic DDIM sampler~\cite{song2020denoising,salimans2022progressive}.
 In this paper we resolve these shortcomings.

+\textbf{Latent diffusion models (LDMs)}~\cite{rombach2022high,sinha2021d2c,preechakul2022diffusion,mittal2021symbolic} increase the training and inference efficiency of diffusion models (directly learned on the pixel-space) by modeling images in the latent space of a pre-trained regularized autoencoder, where the latent representations are usually of lower dimensionality than the pixel-space.
+Latent diffusion models can be considered as an alternative to cascaded diffusion approaches~\cite{ho2021cascaded}, which rely on one or more super-resolution diffusion models to scale up a low-dimensional image to the desired target resolution.